Careers at Schroders

 Schroders offers a diverse range of products and solutions, with employees working across the business areas of Accounting & Finance, Tax, Wealth Management, Technology, Investment, Risk & Compliance, Sales & Marketing, and Real Estate.

 The company's five core values of Integrity, Passion, Teamwork, Innovation, and Excellence are embedded in its work, with employees expected to exhibit strengths under these umbrellas.

 Schroders Application Process

-The recruiting process follows the same structure for the hiring of graduates, interns, placement students, trainees and apprentices.
-Graduate, Intern and Placement Year Programmes are recruited for on a rolling basis.
-You can only apply once within a 12-month period so, if unsuccessful, will have to wait until the following year.
+The recruiting process follows the same structure for the hiring of graduates, interns, placement students, trainees, and apprentices.
+Graduate, Intern, and Placement Year Programmes are recruited for on a rolling basis.
+You can only apply once within 12 months so, if unsuccessful, will have to wait until the following year.

-The process for experience hires also follows a similar structure, but some stages (such as the assessment centre) may be omitted depending upon career level and role.
+The process for experienced hires also follows a similar structure, but some stages (such as the assessment centre) may be omitted depending upon career level and role.

 All applications must be made via the online applicant tracking system, and no CVs emailed outside of this will be accepted.

 The online form will also ask a series of questions, so the recruitment team can get a better idea of your motivations, strengths, and experience.
 It is important to answer the questions thoughtfully and honestly, illustrating what makes you the right fit for Schroders and the open job role or programme vacancy.

 Some questions will be free text, and you will have 200 words to craft your response.
 Make the most of your words and be sure to consider the specifications of the job and the Schroders core values in your answers.
 Ensure you proofread your answers carefully to check for any spelling errors.

 Be aware that you may be asked about your responses to these questions later in the process, so save a copy of your answers.